 Interior and exterior stairs shall comply with this section.
-In a retrofit situation
+In a retrofit situation have uniform riser heights (rise) and uniform tread depths (run);

 - stairs need not comply if they connect levels that are - accessible by an elevator, ramp or other accessible means of vertical access; and - dimensional changes to steps and landings are not required however all other design requirements must be met.